pingcap/docs-dm/en/feature-online-ddl.md

 ## Overview

 DDL statements are always used in the database applications.
 MySQL 5.6 and later versions support `online-ddl` feature, but there are limitations for usage.
 For example, to acquire the MDL lock, some DDLs still need to be copied.
-In production scenario, the table lock during DDL execution can block the reads or writes to and from the database to a certain extent.
+In production scenarios, the table lock during DDL execution can block the reads or writes to and from the database to a certain extent.

 Therefore, online DDL tools are often used to execute DDLs to reduce the impact on reads and writes.
 Common DDL tools are [gh-ost](https://github.com/github/gh-ost) and [pt-osc](https://www.percona.com/doc/percona-toolkit/3.0/pt-online-schema-change.html).